 Q: Why did you become a doctor/reproductive endocrinologist?

-I originally went into OB/GYN to practice Gynecologic Oncology.
+A: I originally went into OB/GYN to practice Gynecologic Oncology.
 I loved surgery and women’s health, so I thought this specialty would be ideal in marrying my interests.
 As the intern, I spent much of my time on the GYN-Oncology service taking care of patients who were admitted to the hospital.
 I got to know them and their families well.
 I was intimately involved in their care plans.
 Their successes were my successes.
 Their failures were my failures.
 By nature, I am the ultimate optimist, never giving up hope.
 Sadly, I learned, that sometimes cancer wins.
 A good oncologist knows when to stop fighting.
 I could not accept this for my patients.

 In my second year of residency, I spent more time in the operating room, often spending days with reproductive endocrinologists who did minimally invasive surgery.
 One of them invited me to join him in office hours.
 I loved it.
 Here is a field where optimism is the key ingredient to success.
 A field that allows me to mix my love of medicine, surgery, and persistent passion in helping almost anyone walking through the door achieve the most sought after treasure on earth, a family.
 I still maintain an interest in Oncology.
 I see young patients diagnosed with cancer often, but now I get to talk to them about the FUTURE and the life and family they will build AFTER cancer.